Write Outside the Window

 The Problem This Solves

 The context window is volatile.
 When a conversation ends, everything in it is gone.
-When you compress and restart, details are lost.
-When you hit the window limit, old information gets pushed out.
+Compression loses details.
+Hitting the window limit pushes old information out silently.

 For any non-trivial system, there’s information that should persist across sessions: user preferences, established decisions, learned constraints, project knowledge.
-Keeping this in the context window means it competes with task-relevant information for attention.
-Losing it means starting from scratch every time.
+But keeping all of it in the context window means it competes with task-relevant information for attention, and losing it means starting from scratch every session, rediscovering the same constraints and remaking the same mistakes.

 How It Works

-Give the model access to external storage and make reads and writes part of the workflow.
-The context window becomes working memory (what you’re thinking about right now), while external storage becomes long-term memory (what you’ve learned).
+Give the model access to external storage and make reads and writes an explicit part of the workflow.
+The context window becomes working memory (what you’re actively thinking about right now) while external storage becomes long-term memory (what you’ve learned and decided across sessions).

 Storage patterns:

-- Memory files.
-Persistent structured notes about the project, user, or domain.
+2. Memory files: Persistent structured notes about the project, user, or domain.
 Updated incrementally.
 Read at the start of each session.
 This is how coding agents maintain awareness of project conventions, architecture decisions, and past mistakes.

-- Knowledge bases.
-Indexed document stores that can be queried.
+3. Knowledge bases: Indexed document stores that can be queried.
 RAG (retrieval-augmented generation) is the most common implementation.
-Pulls in relevant chunks rather than holding everything in context.
+Pulls in relevant chunks on demand.

 Example: Coding Agent Memory